NajunHersi/BrainStation--Final-Project/README.md

-# Student Performance Factors — Predictive Modeling
+# Predicting Student Performance Factors

-A data science project exploring which factors most strongly influence student exam scores, using exploratory data analysis and linear regression modeling on the [Student Performance Factors dataset](https://www.kaggle.com/) by Muhammad Ahmad.
+We explore factors that most strongly influence student exam scores, using EDA and linear regression modeling on the [Student Performance Factors dataset](https://www.kaggle.com/) created by Muhammad Ahmad.

 ---